Survivor One World Recap: “It Doesn’t Look Like One World To Me, Bro”

 - At Tribal Council: Alicia wants to target Christina, interrupting her, but then when Christina talks, holding a hand up in her face and saying “talking!”
 Heavy attitude on this one, who then told her “girl, if we were in Chicago, I’m about to punch you in your face.”

 Here’s what I don’t get though, why was Christina’s fire-for-weaving deal “shady”, but stealing fire wasn’t?

 - To the surprise of nobody, Kourtney’s wrist was indeeed broken, and she was out of the game, saving the women from a Tribal Council vote.
 An unfortunate end to someone I would have liked to see more of this season.

 Next Week: The Women Fall Apart and Colton becomes Cochran.

 After watching this first episode, I’m finding it hard to pick someone to win, but I’m going to stick with my tradition of a prediction after the first episode.
 I’m torn between two players (one man and one woman), so I’m going to say that either Chelsea or Jay will win…and if pressured to only pick one, I’ll go with Chelsea (but only on a 51%-49% split).
 Make your predictions in the Comments section.

-add me on Facebook or Twitter, where I post all of the recaps as soon as they go up.
+Survivor Fans, please feel free to bookmark the site or add your name as a Follower on the sidebar to the left.
+You can also add me on Facebook or Twitter, where I post all of the recaps as soon as they go up.
 Don’t forget to mouse over the pictures for captions, and please leave a Comment in the Comments section if you’re so inclined.

 Also, if you’re on Twitter, please consider Tweeting or Re-Tweeting a link to these recaps if you have followers who are interested in Survivor.
 I had a number of Re-Tweets last season for each recap (including from some of the castaways themselves!) and it resulted in a large number of new readers.